 - Catalog Course Entry: ENGL 50

 When José Martí referred to “Nuestra América” in his famous 1891 essay of that title, he did not have the United States in mind.
 This writer, theorist, and fighter sought to imagine an independent Latin America, free from Spanish colonialism and the threat of U.S. expansion.
 This course begins with Martí’s view of America from the other side.
 Its title is itself a translation that begs the question of whose “America” we inhabit, claim, and define.
 We will approach the task of surveying U.S. minority literature with this insight in mind.
 Our focus will be on writers who have a self-reflexive approach to the United States and to America more broadly—writers who craft a distinctly American voice or are invested in local and regional fictions, writers who expose the hypocrisies of the American dream and interrogate the boundaries of Americanness, writers who forge transnational, cosmopolitan, or even explicitly un-American affiliations.
 What story of American origins do these writers create?
 What vision of the nation and its subjects is produced in their writings?
 In what ways does their work reshape the geopolitical map of the United States?
-Readings will likely include the following: Nella Larsen’s Passing, John Okada’s No-No Boy, Sandra Cisneros’s The House on Mango Street, Jamaica Kincaid’s Lucy, Chang-rae Lee’s Native Speaker, and a course reader.
+Readings will include the following: Nella Larsen’s Passing, John Okada’s No-No Boy, Sandra Cisneros’s The House on Mango Street, Jamaica Kincaid’s Lucy, Jhumpa Lahiri’s Interpreter of Maladies, and other readings.